sumitssutar/PortfolioProjects/SQL Project Covid Data Exploration/README.md

-Here is the
+# Data Exploration on Covid Dataset in SQL

-# SQL PortfolioProject of Data Exploration on Covid Dataset
+Used SQL Server to Explore Global COVID 19 Data.

 Link to Dataset - https://ourworldindata.org/covid-deaths or look above datasets